BaybhinProgramming25/Transcript-Question-Answer/README.md

 ## Features

 - Upload a PDF transcript and have it parsed and indexed automatically
-- Ask natural language questions — "What's my GPA?", "How many credits do I have?"
+- Ask natural language questions — "What's my GPA?", "What classes did I take this semester?", "What was my GPA during this semester?"
 - Export your transcript to a formatted Excel (.xlsx) file
 - Persistent chat history per document
 - JWT-authenticated sessions with rate limiting